chrisdjscott/GUSMap/benchmarks/bigger/README.md

 * Two things contributing to speedup
   - Moving `Kaa` and `Kbb` array calculations to C
   - Parallelising the array calculations and likelihood calculation with OpenMP

-Need to confirm results are good - submit PR for Timothy to test.